Almas Heshmati

-Almas Heshmati is a Swedish-Iranian economist.
+Almas Heshmati is a Swedish-Kurdish economist.
 Currently, he is professor of economics at Sogang University and Jönköping International Business School.
-He is a member of IZA, the Bonn-based Institute for the Study of Labour.
+He is a member of IZA, the Bonn-based Institute for the Study of Labour..

 His publications include papers in the American Journal of Agricultural Economics, Econometric Reviews, Economic Theory, Empirical Economics, European Journal of Operational Research, Global Economy Journal, Journal of Applied Econometrics, Journal of Economic Surveys, Journal of the World System Research, Scandinavian Journal of Economics, and the Scandinavian Journal of Educational Research.

 IDEAS and REPEC list Prof. Heshmati among the top 1% global economists according to these criteria: